Matías Moya

-Matías Hernán Moya (born 26 March 1998) is an Argentine-Chilean professional footballer who plays as a forward for Chilean Primera División side Deportes Iquique on loan from Colo-Colo.
+Matías Hernán Moya (born 26 March 1998) is an Argentine-Chilean professional footballer who plays as a forward for Paraguayan club 2 de Mayo.

 Club career

 Moya joined River Plate in 2010, he was promoted into the club's first-team squad in 2016.
 His professional debut arrived on 4 December against Independiente, playing sixty-five minutes of a 1–0 defeat.
 He scored his first career goal on 2 December 2018 against Gimnasia y Esgrima.
 January 2019 saw Moya leave on loan to Banfield.
 He remained for two seasons, making ten appearances in all competitions - though he started just twice.
 Upon returning to River in 2020, Moya was offered a contract extension through to 2022.

 On 2021 season, Moya was loaned to Chilean Primera División side Ñublense.
 He continued at Ñublense for the 2022 season.

 As a player of Colo-Colo, Moya was loaned out to Deportes Iquique for the 2025 season.

+A free agent during the first half of 2026, Moya moved to Paraguay and signed with 2 de Mayo in July 2026.